rubencardenes/raspberry-pi-remote-car/README.md

 cd  YOR_PROJECTS_FOLDER/raspberry-pi-remote-car
 python run_server.py --mode manual
 ```
-Again you nned to connect the PS4 controller, and in another terminal also in the PC:
+Again you need to connect the PS4 controller, and in another terminal also in the PC:
 ```
 cd tests
 python run_client_test.py --receive_controls